thunderrabbit/barefoot_rob/content/blog/2020/12/17weekly-alignment---listening-to-our-self-in-realtime.md

 alt="Weekly Alignments 7pm Thursdays JST"
 class="title" />

-In our Weekly Alignment last night, we we practiced listening to our Self, as opposed to our chattering monkey mind.
+In our Weekly Alignment last night, we practiced listening to our Self, as opposed to our chattering monkey mind.

 Listen below to the recording of the meditation portion of the